nagyrajmund/thesis/README.md

 # thesis
 Ongoing thesis project on improving integrated gradients with latent interpolation

+***
+# TODO
+- Implement IG for the places classifier
+- Measure the difference between the explanations for the original image and the baseline
+- Implement the insertion/deletion metric + visualizaiton
+- Implement the latent version of IG
+- Compare latent IG with original IG on the full dataset using the previous metrics
+  - Check the numerical stability of the integral approximation
+  - Random segmentations as baseline
+  - Great circle interpolation

 # Installation notes
 - Install dependencies as described in [](DEPENDENCIES.MD)